ubc-library-rc/UBC-Library-Intro/content/acknowledgements.md

 title: Acknowledgements
 nav_order: 20
 ---
-# Thank You for watching!
+# Thank you for watching!

 Remember: librarians are here to help!